 Event No. 3 on the 2008 ASP North America World Qualifying Series (Men)

 Oakley Pro Junior

 Event No. 3 on the 2008 ASP North America Pro Junior Series (Men)

 Lower Trestles, California, United States of America

 April 29 – May 3, 2008

-In addition to the importance of helping surfers qualify for the prestigious ASP World Tour, the 6.0 Lowers Pro also kick starts the 2008 Macy’s California Trifecta Surf Series (and ASP North America Specialty Series).
-The event at Lowers will see three past Trifecta Champions in Asher Nolan (Jacksonville Beach, FL), Nathan Yeomans (San Clemente, CA) and Adam Virss (Ventura, CA) all donning competition jerseys in the coming days so the Surf Series is looking at an explosive start.
+In addition to the prestige of being an ASP WQS event, the 6.0 Lowers Pro also kick starts the 2008 Macy’s California Trifecta Surf Series (and ASP North America specialty series), and will see three former champions in Asher Nolan (Jacksonville Beach, FL), Nathan Yeomans (San Clemente, CA) and Adam Virs (Ventura, CA) back this season, attempting to become the first repeat champions in history.

 For more information, log onto www.aspworldtour.com or www.aspnorthamerica.org.